 Autism NZ - Let's Play

-Let’s Play is a whānau programme that aims to bridge the gap between the likelihood of an autism/takiwātanga diagnosis and the start of early intervention services, empowering whānau to begin the role of enduring educator for their tamaiti.
+Let’s Play is a whānau programme to bridge the gap between early development concerns with the likelihood of an autism/takiwātanga diagnosis and the start of early intervention services, empowering whānau to begin the role of enduring educator for their tamaiti.

 Contact: Thecla Moffatt